 We gathered, analyzed and made sense of each traveler’s response.

 This process allowed us to map each traveler’s goal against services available on existing travel platforms.
 We used this data to inform how the product experience might offer travelers’ meaning on one hand.
 On the other hand, it served as a framework for validating what they value.
 As a result, we prioritized information architecture, services, and content design for relevance.

 Ideation and Concept Development

 As the project team was dispersed between London, Athens, and Lagos we adopted participatory prototyping methods that afforded us the use of Hang-out and Facebook as engagement tools.
 We outlined content, service assets, and associated skills-sets required to support service delivery.

 We used the outcomes of this research to question our assumptions about what people value about parts of Africa?
 We paid attention to how travelers preferred to own the experience that comes with determining travel options?

 This approach informed the design development direction.
 We were able to map an end to end UX service ecosystem.

-Underlying these activities were capacity building workshops with colleagues at AfroTourism to flesh out governance framework for maintenance and development of UX.
+Underlying these activities were capacity building workshops with colleagues at AfroTourism to articulate a service delivery map.

-Client and Project Lead: Founding CEO Ayo Oyewole, Project Co-ordinators, Lagos: Miriam Chiazor, Ladi Shekete, Kelechi Ordu, Research Advisory: Adam Benjamin and Conall O'Caoimh, Design Research Co-ordinator: Kristina Moody, UI & Interaction Design, Katrin Mehl & Norman Patenge, UX Research, UXD and Service Design: Ayodeji Alaka.
+Client and Project Lead: Founding CEO Ayo Oyewole, Project Co-ordinators, Lagos: Miriam Chiazor, Ladi Shekete, Kelechi Ordu, Research Advisory: Adam Benjamin and Conall O'Caoimh, Design Research Co-ordinator: Kristina Moody, UI & Interaction Design, Katrin Mehl & Norman Patenge, Design Research: Ayodeji Alaka.
 Web Developers: Concept Maniax, Athens.